by Ready4K contributing author Curran Mahowald, M.A. Cognitive Science in Education

 Berol Dewdney, Pre-K teacher in Baltimore, Maryland (Interview with Teach for America)

-Early childhood education can have a significant impact on a child’s later academic success.
+Early childhood education significant impacts a child’s later academic success.
 Research consistently shows that children who attend high-quality early childhood education programs have better academic outcomes later in life, from stronger kindergarten readiness to higher rates of high school graduation and even college attendance.

 Explore these resources to learn more about advancing equity in early childhood education: